On (Upon)

 The story is based on a true event.

-I’ll do it on your advice.
+I’ll do it based on your advice.

-Thematic or Thematic Interest:
+Thematic or thematic interest:

 The movie is on love and relationships.